The short answer is no.

 Forums and comments

 You should also join forums that have something in common with your blog topics.
-Forums allow you to use a short signature where you can include your website URL.
+Forums allow you to use a short signature where you can include your website address (URL).
 Don’t randomly spam the forums.
 Join in conversations and give informed feedback.

 Some blogs allow comments on their articles and provide a link back to your own blog.
 You can subscribe to the RSS feeds of blogs that have a similar topic and comment on the articles that interest you.
 Don’t write spam comments just to get a link back, make sure your comment is relevant to the topic at hand.